 - Team Mogu: The same rules as the one person Mogu apply for the Team Mogu.
 The Team Mogu is a team of two people working together to hit the Mogu Ball.

-Hungarian Competition Style (Kassai)
+Hungarian Competition Style (The Old Kassai System)

-The European Style course is a 90 meter run divided by four posts in 30 meter segments.
+The Hungarian Style course is a 90 meter run divided by four posts in 30 meter segments.
 There are three central targets at the 45 meter mark, and they are placed 7 meters away from the inside course rope (to the left).The three targets are faced in three different directions creating forward, side, and back shots.
 The competitors are allowed to shoot as many arrows as possible, usually shooting from arrows held in the hand.
 The course must be completed in at least 16 seconds, otherwise no score will be recorded.

 The target scoring are as follows.
 The targets are standard school and recreational 32 inch Styrofoam (or woven hay) forms covered with a skirted target face of five colors and are widely available.
 Scoring of the three targets is according to the difficulty of the shot.